 One user commented: "As someone who writes a lot of professional emails on my phone, Grammarly has saved me from countless embarrassing mistakes.
 Worth every penny."

 Microsoft SwiftKey has been around for years, but don't mistake its age for obsolescence.
-In 2025, it remains one of the smartest predictive keyboards available, now enhanced with Microsoft's AI capabilities.
+In 2026, it remains one of the smartest predictive keyboards available, now deeply integrated with Microsoft's Copilot AI and bringing enterprise-grade intelligence to everyday typing.

 I've been using SwiftKey on and off since 2014, and the improvement in its prediction accuracy over the years is mind-blowing.
 These days it practically reads my mind—it's gotten so good at predicting my next words that sometimes I can write entire messages just by tapping suggestions.